compliance-framework/plugin-local-ssh/README.md

 package compliance_framework.local_ssh.deny_password_auth
 ```

-Policies expect a key of `violation` to indicate failed resources, which will be reported to the compliance framework.
+The plugin expects Rego policies to output a `violation` key to indicate failed resources, which will be reported to the
-Additional data can be added to violations, that describe what failed, and recommendations on how to fix them.
+compliance framework.
+Additional data can be added to violations, that describe what failed, and recommendations on how
+to fix them.

 Here is an example rego policy which ensures that passwords are turned off for SSH-able hosts.